 - Finger-to-nose test: Not admissible in Pennsylvania courts, hopping on one foot or touching your finger to your nose with your eyes closed.

-Though these tests are not mandatory, and some cannot be used in court, you may wonder why officers continue to use them at DUI test points.
+Since these tests are not mandatory, with some being inadmissible in court, you may wonder why officers use them at DUI test points.
 The reality is, police will use these tests to provide “probable cause” for your DUI arrest.
 Without probable cause, they cannot move forward with the DUI.

 If law enforcement concludes you performed poorly and have failed any of these tests, and exhibit signs of intoxication, they can then ask you to submit to a portable breath test (PBT).
 If you agree to the test, and the result is a BAC of .08% or higher, you have provided reasonable suspicion for the police to take you into custody.
 Once arrested for DUI/DWI, you are required by law to give an official blood test, breath, or urine sample.
 If you refuse, you may be subject to a one-year license suspension penalty.

 Our criminal defense lawyer knows how to successfully challenge field sobriety test results and provide thorough breath test defense representation.
 This can lead to a reduction in the charges and even dismissal.
 Our goal is to minimize all the consequences you are facing by providing an aggressive defense that challenges all the technical components leading to the charges.

 Speak With a Knowledgeable Wilkes-Barre DUI Defense Lawyer Today

 If you have been arrested in Scranton, Wilkes-Barre, or the surrounding region, don’t wait for a court date.
 Furthermore, don’t believe that failing field sobriety tests automatically means you are guilty.
 Discuss your case with Kalinoski Law Offices during a free initial consultation by calling 570-207-4000 or use our contact form to schedule an appointment.